AbsurDnik/order-service/README.md

 - More resource-intensive than Redis
 - Additional complexity compared to Redis pub/sub
 - For this minimal example, Redis would also work, but RabbitMQ is better suited for production order processing

+### Assumptions

+1. **No Authentication**: Simplified for demo; production would need OAuth2/JWT
+2. **No Inventory Deduction**: Validation only; actual inventory decrement not implemented
+3. **Single Instance**: No distributed transaction handling or idempotency keys
+4. **No Idempotency Key on Order Creation**: Assumes order creation is idempotent
+5. **API and Worker in the Same Application**: In production, the API and background workers should be separated to allow independent scaling, better fault isolation, and clearer responsibility boundaries
+6. **Basic Error Handling**: Production would need retry policies, circuit breakers
+7. **Simplified Discount Logic**: Hardcoded 10% rule for demonstration
+8. **No Order Cancellation**: Orders can only be created and processed
+9. **Message Delivery**: Assumes RabbitMQ acknowledgment is enough (no DLQ configured)

+### Future Enhancements

+For production readiness, consider:
+- [ ] Add integration tests with Testcontainers
+- [ ] Implement API versioning
+- [ ] Add request validation with Hibernate Validator
+- [ ] Configure dead letter queue for failed messages
+- [ ] Implement idempotency with unique order keys
+- [ ] Add distributed tracing (OpenTelemetry)
+- [ ] Set up health checks and readiness probes
+- [ ] Configure database migrations (Flyway/Liquibase)
+- [ ] Add API documentation (OpenAPI/Swagger)
+- [ ] Implement rate limiting and backpressure
+- etc...

 ## Prerequisites